 Nearly all Pembroke Welsh Corgis with short nubs have had their tail docked.

 The gene that produces natural bobtails is an autosomal dominant gene.

 Only one copy needs to be passed onto offspring to produce a bobtail puppy.
 Therefore, only one parent needs to carry the gene.

 However, if a puppy receives 2 copies of the gene (one from each parent) it is considered to be embryonic lethal.

 This means that if an embryo receives two copies of the bobtail gene, the puppy will not make it to full term.

 Why does this matter?
 This means that natural bobtails cannot be bred “true.”

-In other words, we will never be able to completely eliminate the recessive “long tail” gene from the gene pool, and long full-length tails will always exist in corgis.
+In other words, we will never be able to eliminate the recessive “long tail” gene from the gene pool.
+Long full-length tails will always exist in corgis.